-The American Academy of HIV Medicine (AAHIVM) and its members support policies that promote harm reduction strategies for people who engage in high-risk behaviors involving injection drug use.
+The American Academy of HIV Medicine (AAHIVM) and its members support harm reduction strategies to improve health outcomes and advance the delivery of patient-centered care, especially in communities heavily affected by HIV and substance use.

-Harm reduction (or harm minimization) refers to a range of public health policies designed to reduce the harmful consequences associated with recreational drug use and other high risk activities.
-Harm reduction is a set of practical strategies that reduce negative consequences of drug use, by utilizing a spectrum of strategies that range from safer use, to managed use, to abstinence.
+"Harm reduction" refers to a broad range of public health policies designed to reduce harmful consequences associated with risk behaviors such as illicit substance use.
+These include practical interventions that can reduce the adverse consequences of substance use.
+The term covers a spectrum of strategies ranging from safer substance use to managed use to abstinence.